ROH 19th Anniversary Show: Storylines

 On October 19, EC3 would make his Ring of Honor debut, cutting a promo to ask the ROH roster if the company's "Honor Is Real" tagline is either just that or something more.
 His main target were The Briscoe Brothers (Mark and Jay Briscoe), with Jay being his sole focus.
 Diverting Jay's attention from the tag team division, the two men were scheduled for a Grudge match at Final Battle.
 However, EC3 tested positive for COVID-19, and Briscoe would end up losing to Shane Taylor at the event.
 On the February 20 edition of Ring of Honor Wrestling, the Briscoes lost a #1 contender's match to LFI (Lee and King) after interference from Flip Gordon.
 EC3, who has recently signed to ROH, returned to reveal that he paid Gordon to ruin the Briscoes' chance.
 Now seeing that honor is not real in a selection of ROH talent, EC3 once again challenged Jay to prove him wrong.
 During the ROH World Title #1 contender's Four-Corner Survival, EC3 and Jay Briscoe ended up on the outside and brawled all the way to the backstage area.
 On the March 9 edition of Week by Week, it was announced that EC3 and Jay Briscoe will finally have their Grudge match at the 19th Anniversary Show.
 On March 13, Mark got payback when he interfered in Gordon's match with Flamita, setting up a match between the two at the 19th Anniversary as well.

 At Final Battle, Shane Taylor Promotions (Shane Taylor, Moses, and Kaun) were originally supposed to challenge ROH World Six-Man Tag Team Champions The MexiSquad (Bandido, Flamita, and Rey Horus).
 However, when Bandido and Flamita tested positive for COVID-19, Taylor was relegated to the aforementioned match with Jay Briscoe, and Horus would face Dalton Castle.
-Because MexiSquad hasn't defended the titles since they procured them from Villain Enterprises, the ROH Board of Directors wanted to strip MexiSqaud of the title and award them to STP.
+Because MexiSquad hasn't defended the titles since they procured them from Villain Enterprises, the ROH Board of Directors wanted to strip MexiSquad of the title and award them to STP.
 Taylor refused, as he wanted to make his new signees champions the right way.
 On the February 20 episode of Ring of Honor Wrestling, STP finally had their shot at MexiSquad, leading to the trio winning the titles.
 On March 12, the ROH website reported that MexiSquad will have their rematch at the 19th Anniversary Hour One Pre-Show.